Police chase stolen ambulance in Philadelphia, nab driver

 The officer fired his weapon four times, striking the man three times: twice in the left leg and once in the side.
 The officer was struck by the ambulance and was hospitalized with injuries that Kinebrew described as non-life-threatening.

-During the ensuing police pursuit that ended around 10:40 p.m., the ambulance traveled at speeds between 10 and 25 mph.
-The distance between the locations and the beginning and end of the chase is less than 2 1/2 miles, but Kinebrew said the driver made several stops before he was eventually taken into custody without incident.
+During the ensuing police pursuit that ended around 10:40 p.m., the ambulance traveled at speeds between 10 and 25 mph (16 to 40 kph).
+The distance between the locations and the beginning and end of the chase is less than 2 1/2 miles (4 kilometers), but Kinebrew said the driver made several stops before he was eventually taken into custody without incident.

 At one point in the chase, aerial video showed the man stop in a parking lot of a fast-food restaurant and open the door as officers approached.
-He then drives off and barrels into several police vehicles blocking the exit.
+He then drives off and barrels into police vehicles blocking the exit.
 The ambulance, marked as belonging to the Philadelphia Fire Department, comes to a halt for around 10 seconds as officers again approach, before the driver rams his way back on the street.

 Two marked police vehicles were struck, Kinebrew said.
 No officers were believed to have been seriously injured in connection with that collision.
 Police are also investigating whether the driver contributed to an accident involving civilians.
 Injuries in that case weren’t immediately clear.
 Kinebrew said a tow truck that local news outlets reported tried intervening during the pursuit may have also been struck.